siongui/go-kit-url-shortener-micro-service/doc/eks/expose-the-service-on-amazon-eks.rst

     service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: ip
     service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing

+For example of complete working service manifest, see `docker-url-shortener-service.yaml <../../resources/eks/docker-url-shortener-service.yaml>`_

 Note that the documentation of network load balancing says:

   If you're deploying to Fargate nodes, remove the